N/A

 But in order to grow and thrive in this increasingly crowded market, B2B marketplaces need to be visible.
 Most B2B research is done via search at some point – appearing in those results is essential.

-The quality of a B2B marketplace platform depends mainly on the companies buying and selling on it.
+The quality of a B2B marketplace platform depends mainly on the companies buying and selling on it, and you need to take the first steps to successfully start your own B2B marketplace.

 Functionality and UX will significantly impact customer experience and retention.
 Business buyers and sellers increasingly expect the same kind of intuitive design and tools that they experience on consumer marketplace platforms.